 The IPCC report also stated that current commitments under the Paris Agreement for emissions reduction by 2030 were insufficient to limit warming to 1.5ºC, and that global emissions need to start reducing well before 2030.
 As a result, our climate emergency declaration committed us to working to achieve net zero by 2030, and to lobbying central and regional government to support us in achieving this goal.

 Carbon emissions for each district in the UK are published annually by the Department for Business, Energy and Industrial Strategy.
-The most recent data is from 2017.
-We previously had a target of reducing Islington’s carbon emissions by 40% between 2005 and 2020, and by 2017 we had achieved a 39.8% reduction, effectively reaching our target three years early.
-Taking into account a significant increase in our population, this was a 53% reduction in emissions per person, the twelfth highest reduction in the country.
-Further analysis of the most recent figures is available in this factsheet.
+The most recent data is from 2018.
+We previously had a target of reducing Islington’s carbon emissions by 40% between 2005 and 2020, and by 2018 we had achieved a 42% reduction, effectively reaching our target three years early.
+Taking into account a significant increase in our population, this was a 56% reduction in emissions per person, the twelfth highest reduction in the country.
+Further analysis of the most recent figures is available in this factsheet (PDF).